-- ID column – if attribute is unique integer ID attribute of dimension member (like issue id attribute in this example).
+- ID column – if attribute is unique integer ID attribute of dimension member.
 If ID column is not specified then dimension members will be identified by key column and IDs will be automatically generated for each new key column value.

-- Key column – if attribute is unique numeric or string key of dimension member (like issue number here)
+- Key column – if attribute is unique numeric or string key of dimension member.

 - Name column – if attribute is longer name that should be displayed as dimension member name (if not specified then key column will be used as name column).
-But keep in mind that name column still needs to be unique within dimension (therefore in this case we will not use title as name as it might not be unique).
+But keep in mind that name column still needs to be unique within dimension.

 - Ordinal column – if this attribute should be used to order dimension members in a hierarchy.